Malav5372/Malav5372/README.md

 ### • [Edge2Mesh](https://github.com/Malav5372/Edge2Mesh) : Explore Edge2Mesh, a cutting-edge research tool for advanced 2D line projection and silhouette mesh generation in the realm of 3D objects.

-#### • [GPUIO](https://github.com/Malav5372/gpuio) : Explore GPUIO, an advanced research project in Computer Graphics, facilitating web-based execution of physics simulations and GPGPU computations, pushing the boundaries of computational research within web browsers.
+### • [GPUIO](https://github.com/Malav5372/gpuio) : Explore GPUIO, an advanced research endeavor in Computer Graphics, facilitating web-based execution of physics simulations and GPGPU computations, pushing the boundaries of computational research within web browsers.

 ### 🌟 Mastering DSA is the key to efficient problem-solving, optimized code, and building robust software.
 Explore the foundations of computational excellence in my repository.

-#### • [Py2CppDSA](https://github.com/Malav5372/Py2CppDSA) : Core Data structures and algorithms implemented in Python as well as C++.
+### • [Py2CppDSA](https://github.com/Malav5372/Py2CppDSA) : Core Data structures and algorithms implemented in Python as well as C++.